azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Undoing deletion with combination of approved and unapproved ghosts results in two separate undo steps.
 -   Construction bots already en route to approved ghosts will not turn around until they reach the build site.
 However, no unapproved entities will be built.
 Compare this to deconstruction of a ghost, when the bots do turn around immediatelly.
 -   Approving/unapproving itself cannot be undone.
 When ghost entities get approved, and personal robots construct them, undoing will _not_ cause those newly built entities to be marked for deconstruction.
 Approve/unapprove actions themselves are not put into the undo queue.
 Be careful not to accidentally undo some unrelated part of the base in this manner.
+-   Unapproved ghosts cannot be used for correctly replacing content of an existing blueprint.
+This is limitation on the game's modding API.

 Roadmap